hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 ## The process is a lie

-First things first: unless your company is seeking accreditation in some restricted field of tech, chances are that there either is no standard process or the people who audit you will, for various reasons, not adhere to them.
-Of course most of us with some experience will look at a standard set of checklists and see whether we see anything from there—e.g. usage of Python’s [`pickle`](https://docs.python.org/2/library/pickle.html) module on a user-supplied datum—but oftentimes security holes aren’t that simple to find and require the interplay of various different components in your system.
-These are the times when automated analysesi & tools often don’t cut it anymore and someone like me appears on the scene.
+First thing's first: unless your company is seeking accreditation in some restricted field of tech, chances are that there is either no standard process or that the people who audit you will, for various reasons, not adhere to it.
+Of course most of us with some experience will look at a standard set of checklists and see if we can spot anything there—e.g. usage of Python’s [`pickle`](https://docs.python.org/2/library/pickle.html) module on a user-supplied datum—but oftentimes security holes aren’t that simple to find and require the interplay of various different components in your system.
+These are the times when automated analyses & tools often don’t cut it anymore and someone like me appears on the scene.

 In the following I’ll talk a bit about my methods and tools.
-It’s not magic, just a trained eye and a helathy dose of masochism.
+It’s not magic, just a trained eye and a healthy dose of masochism.
 The former is required to read through large amounts of code of varying quality and make a ton of notes over prolonged periods of time.<sup><a href="#1">1</a></sup>